Roxanne Seeman: Songwriting career

-While recording at ABC Recording Studios she met Jermaine Jackson and gave him a demo of the Eumir Deodato - Maurice White song Tahiti Hut, an instrumental with her lyrics sung by David Lasley.
-Tahiti Hut was recorded during the Jermaine Jackson Switch sessions along with the track Reaching For Tomorrow, co-written with Paul Jackson, Jr and Seeman.
-Reaching For Tomorrow became the title track and Tahiti Hut remained unreleased until issued as a bonus track on an Expanded Edition digital of the album in 2019.
+While recording at ABC Recording Studios, she met Jermaine Jackson and gave him a demo of the Eumir Deodato - Maurice White composition "Tahiti Hut", an instrumental with her lyrics sung by David Lasley.
+"Tahiti Hut" was recorded during Jermaine Jackson's sessions with the band Switch, along with the track "Reaching For Tomorrow", co-written with Paul Jackson, Jr and Seeman.
+"Reaching For Tomorrow" became the title track of Switch's subsequent album, while "Tahiti Hut" remained unreleased until issued as a bonus track on an expanded digital edition of the album in 2019.

 In 1982, Seeman signed an exclusive writer agreement with Intersong Music, PolyGram Publishing.
-While under contract, she wrote “Walking On The Chinese Wall” with Billie Hughes, which her publisher turned down as too unusual, giving her back the song.
+While under contract, she wrote "Walking On The Chinese Wall" with Billie Hughes, which her publisher turned down as too unusual, giving her back the song.
+However, by 1984, Earth, Wind & Fire co-frontman Philip Bailey expressed interest in recording the song, which became the title track of his subsequent solo album Chinese Wall and also a minor pop hit that cracked the Billboard Hot 100, accompanied by a music video.

-Seeman has maintained her own publishing company, Noa Noa Music, named after the Tahitian words "noa noa" (fragant scent) she used in a lyric.
+Seeman has maintained her own publishing company, Noa Noa Music, named after the Tahitian words "noa noa" (fragrant scent) she used in her lyrics for "Tahiti Hut".
+She has attended international conferences, spoke as a panelist at the Live at Heart Film & Music Festival Seminar in Örebro, Sweden, NAMM 2025 and was interviewed twice by Ray Cordeiro (Uncle Ray) on All the Way with Ray on RTHK Radio 3, Hong Kong.

 Partnership with Billie Hughes

 Seeman's partnership with recording artist and songwriter/composer Billie Hughes, began in 1983 until his death in 1998.

-With Hughes, she wrote "Walking On The Chinese Wall" by Philip Bailey produced by Phil Collins, "If You'd Only Believe" by The Jacksons, "Night And Day" by Bette Midler, "Under The Gun" by The Sisters of Mercy and numerous songs by Billie Hughes in film and television.
+With Hughes, she wrote "Walking On The Chinese Wall" by Philip Bailey, "If You'd Only Believe" by The Jacksons, "Night And Day" by Bette Midler, "Under The Gun" by The Sisters of Mercy and numerous songs by Billie Hughes in film and television."Walls Of Love" and "I Love The Way You Make Me Feel" performed by Hughes appeared in the original 1989 Baywatch series and were of the only original songs that remained in the 2019 Baywatch HD Remastered series, Season 1 E11 Shelter Me and E12 The Reunion.